Anoncheg1/pinyin-isearch/README.md

 # pinyin-isearch
-Emacs package that allow search pinyin, ignoring tones.
+Emacs package for toneless pinyin search in pinyin and hieroglyphs.

 Allow to search with pinyin in pinyin text and ignore tone diacritical marks for speed.

 Isearch "submode" that replace isearch-regexp-function to generate regex.

-For example, to find "Shànghǎi" in text you just type: C-s shanghai.
+For example: to find "Shànghǎi" and "上海" in text you just type: ``` C-s shanghai ```.

 # Features
 - white spaces are ignored between syllables